-Numerous projects have been undertaken throughout the Morro Bay watershed to prevent further sediment erosion and maximize sediment capture and retention within the watershed.
+Numerous projects have occurred in the Morro Bay watershed to prevent sediment erosion and maximize sediment capture and retention within the watershed.
 The Estuary Program has worked with many local partners to implement projects to help meet TMDL goals.
+Examples of sediment retention projects in the watershed include:

-The Coastal San Luis Resource Conservation District (CSLRCD) implemented the Chorro Flats Enhancement Project in 1997, a floodplain restoration project to capture sediment from the Chorro Creek watershed.
+The Chorro Flats Enhancement Project: The Coastal San Luis Resource Conservation District (CSLRCD) implemented a floodplain restoration project to capture sediment from the Chorro Creek watershed in 1997.
 The project was designed to capture approximately 610,000 cubic yards of sediment over a 61-year timeframe.
 An unusual reoccurrence of high magnitude storm flows during the 1990s resulted in large sediment loads reaching the site.
 By 2001, it was estimated that only 412,000 cubic yards of potential storage area remained (CSLRCD, 2002).
 Since 2001 there has been limited work to quantify storage capacity or sediment trapping efficiency at the site.
-The CSLRCD has also implemented a broad array of agricultural best management practices (BMPs) throughout the Morro Bay watershed from 2001 to 2008.
-Work completed as part of "Project Clearwater" included several projects that targeted erosion and sediment loading.
-Efforts included road drainage improvements, stream bank stabilization and stream crossing improvements.
-It is estimated that the work completed through Project Clearwater reduced sedimentation by approximately 9,041 tons (CSLRCD, 2010).
+Planning is underway to determine future actions that might be taken at the site to enhance sediment capture and reduce flooding potential.